RadkoSS/RadkoSS/README.md

-- 👋 Hi, I’m Radoslav!
+- 👋 Hi, my name is Radoslav Gervaziev!
-- 👀 I’m interested in programming, cars and fitness
-- 🌱 I’m currently learning C# and Java-Script.
-- 💞️ I’m looking to collaborate on web projects with C# or JS.
+- 💞️ I’m looking for a job as a C# web developer.
+Check out my projects!
-- 📫 You can email me at radi7275@gmail.com
+- 📫 You can email me at radi7275@gmail.com or contact me on LinkedIn!

 <!---
 RadkoSS/RadkoSS is a ✨ special ✨ repository because its `README.md` (this file) appears on your GitHub profile.